piegu/language-models/models/README.md

 # Models and vocabularies
 Repository of links to download pre-trained parameters and vocabularies of **pre-trained Bidirectional Language Models**.

-In a terminal, type `tar -xvzf filename.tgz` to extract the folder with 4 files of the pre-trained Bidirectional Language Model ({lang} is the language symbol like fr for French).
-The file tgz was created by the command `tar -cvzf <name of tarball>.tgz /path/to/source/folder`.
+In a terminal, type `tar -xvzf filename.tgz` to extract the folder with at least 4 files of the pre-trained Bidirectional Language Model ({lang} is the language symbol like fr for French).
+When the SentencePiece tokenizer has been used, there are 2 more files (SentencePiece model and vocab from the General language Model).
+The file tgz was created by the command `tar -cvzf filename.tgz /path/to/source/folder`.
 - Forward LM:
   - pre-trained parameters: {lang}_wt.pth
   - vocabulary: {lang}_wt_vocab.pkl
 - Backward LM:
   - pre-trained parameters: {lang}_wt_bwd.pth
   - vocabulary: {lang}_wt_vocab_bwd.pkl
+- SentencePiece:
+  -  model: spm.model
+  -  vocab: spm.vocab

 For each Language Model, the link to the corresponding notebook is done.
 It allows to understand how the LM was trained and on which training corpus.